WordPress/gutenberg/docs/explanations/architecture/styles.md

 ##### Set a different CSS selector for blocks requires server-registration

-By default, the selector asigned to a block is `.wp-block-<block-name>`.
+By default, the selector assigned to a block is `.wp-block-<block-name>`.
 However, blocks can change this should they need.
 They can provide a CSS selector via the `__experimentalSelector` property in its `block.json`.

 If blocks do this, they need to be registered in the server using the `block.json`, otherwise, the global styles code doesn't have access to that information and will use the default CSS selector for the block.